shouldsee/synoBio/README.md

 ## Redirection

+The two following components have been split since August 8th 2018 for modularity.

-For python2 package that clusters trancript abundance matrix, see [rnaclu](https://github.com/shouldsee/rnaclu)
+-  See [rnaclu](https://github.com/shouldsee/rnaclu) for python2 package that clusters trancript abundance matrix,

-For command-line pipelines that process raw NGS .fastq, see [synotil](https://github.com/shouldsee/synotil)
+-  See [synotil](https://github.com/shouldsee/synotil), for command-line pipelines that process raw NGS `.fastq`,